Do I need planning permission for a swimming pool?

 They may also flag environmental issues too like drainage, water usage, and energy efficiency.

-For that reason, it’s always advisable consult professionals in the field of swimming pool design who will be able to
+For that reason, it’s always advisable consult professionals in the field of swimming pool design who will be able to give appropriate and informed advice to guarantee your project doesn’t fall foul of the relevant regulations.

 Do you need planning permission for an indoor swimming pool UK?

-Indoor swimming pools in the UK typically do not require planning permission because adding one to your home is
+Indoor swimming pools in the UK typically do not require planning permission because adding one to your home is usually considered permitted development.

 However, there are specific conditions to meet.

-For example, an indoor pool will not normally require planning permission if it’s located behind the building line of
+For example, an indoor pool will not normally require planning permission if it’s located behind the building line of the front elevation of your property.

-It will also not need planning permission if it’s a single-story building with a maximum overall height of four metres
+It will also not need planning permission if it’s a single-story building with a maximum overall height of four metres with a dual-pitched roof, or three metres for any other roof.

 On top of this, the pool building cannot occupy more than half the area of land around the original house.